jetnew/al-folio/_posts/2022-12-1-explain-pca.md

 #### Performance: A Tiny Trade-off

-Even though PCA reduces 37 dimensions to merely 2 dimensions, there is a small decrease in test error of only <b>-0.02</b> (RMSE of log of sale price as evaluated on Kaggle).
+Even though PCA reduces the number of dimensions from 37 to merely 2, there is a small decrease in test error of only <b>-0.02</b> (RMSE of log of sale price as evaluated on Kaggle).

 <details>
 <summary><small>Code</small></summary>